 What is HIV?

 HIV (Human Immunodeficiency Virus) is a virus that affects the immune system by attaching to the body’s T-Cells, which scan the body to detect and fight off infections.
 If HIV goes untreated, it can develop into AIDS (Acquired Immune Deficiency Syndrome), which describes the stage in HIV where the immune system becomes very weak.
 HIV is not curable, but it is treatable with medications.
 If someone takes their medication and sees their health provider regularly, they can help keep their body from developing AIDS.

 HIV can be spread from one person to another through activities involving blood, semen, vaginal fluids, pre ejaculate (pre cum), and breastmilk.
 Some common ways that HIV is passed from one person to another is through unprotected vaginal and/or anal sex or sharing needles to inject drugs or medicine.
 HIV can also be passed through unprotected oral sex, but it is rare.
 Because HIV can be passed from sharing needles, people also need to be careful when getting a piercing or tattoo.
 Just like all other sexually transmitted infections (STIs), one person has to have an STI in order to pass it to another.

 How can I keep from getting HIV?

 Abstinence (not having sex) is the best way to protect yourself against HIV.
-If you choose to have sex, both internal or external, are great at preventing HIV and other STIs.
+If you choose to have sex, condoms, both internal or external, are great at preventing HIV and other STIs.
 Using a condom correctly, making sure the condom has not expired, and adding lubrication on the outside of the condom helps prevent condom breakage or tearing of the skin during sex which can decrease the chance of spreading HIV and can increase pleasure.
-You can find !
-Abstinence, regular testing, HIV treatment, and using medications like can also be important tools in preventing HIV.
+You can find free condoms near you!
+Abstinence, regular testing, HIV treatment, and using medications like PrEP and PEP can also be important tools in preventing HIV.